 - 1. Remove all layers and data sources from the previous displays. - 2.
 If there is more than one tab, close the extra tabs by clicking the "X" in the right corner of the tabs. - 3.
-Add the data from the <local path>/Data/Generic/Point/text/N18_N_2009_090_12_03.asci file. - a.
+Add the data from the <local path>/Data/Generic/QI\METOPC\2023230\T1850Z file. - a.
 In the Data Sources tab of the Data Explorer, open the General -> Files/Directories chooser. - b.
 In the Data Type field, choose Text Point Data files. - c.
-Navigate to the <local path>/Data/Generic/Point/text/N18_N_2009_090_12_03.asci file.
+Navigate to the <local path>/Data/Generic/QI\METOPC\2023230\T1850Z file. - d.
 Click Add Source. - 4.
 Define the field names and units. - a.
 In the Point Data window, select Space for the Delimiter. - b.
 Under Start line, click the down arrow once to skip over the header line. - c.
 In the lower panel of the Point Data window, fill in the fields exactly as shown below.
 Note that the items in these fields are case-sensitive.
 Do not use the pull down menus, as the choices are very limited.
+In the table below, any values not listed (e.g. "type", and "sat") do not need to be defined.

 - d.
 Select Preferences -> Save Current.
 Enter PWinds for the Name and click OK. - e.
 Click OK at the bottom of the Point Data window. - 5.
 Open the Layout Model Editor to define how the data is displayed. - a.
 In the Main Display select the Tools -> Layout Model Editor menu item. - b.
-In the Layout Model Editor, select the Layout Models -> Location menu item to act as a starting point for the new layout model. - 6.
+In the Layout Model Editor, select the File -> New menu item to create a new layout model.

+- c.
+In the New Layout Model window, enter a name of PWinds and click OK. - 6.
 Add a windbarb to your layout model. - a.
 In the left panel of the Layout Model Editor, click Windbarb.
 Left Click in the window to place the windbarb object.
 Left Click+Drag to move the windbarb to the center of the box. - b.
-In the Display tab of the Properties Dialog - WindBarb Symbol window, click the down arrow for U or windspeed parameter.
-Select Current Fields -> N18_N_2009_090_12_03.asci -> Speed. - c.
-Click the down arrow for V or direction parameter.
-Select Current Fields -> N18_N_2009_090_12_03.asci -> True Heading Angle - Direction.
-Click OK to close the Properties Dialog window.

-- 7. Add the pressure value to your layout model. - a.
+In the Display tab of the Properties Dialog WindBarb Symbol window, click the down arrow S for U or windspeed parameter.
+Select Current Fields -> QI METOPC 2023230 T1850Z-> Speed. - c.
+Click the down arrow S for V or direction parameter.
+Select Current Fields -> QI\METOPC\2023230\T1850Z -> True Heading Angle - Direction.
+Click OK to close the Properties Dialog window. - 7.
+Add the pressure value to your layout model. - a.
 In the left panel of the Layout Model Editor, click 123 Value.
 Left Click in the window to place the value object.
 Drag the object to above the windbarb. - b.
-In the Display tab of the Properties Dialog Value Symbol window, click the down arrow for Parameter.
-Select Current Fields -> N18_N_2009_090_12_03.asci -> Pressure -- Pressure. - c.
+In the Display tab of the Properties Dialog Value Symbol window, click the down arrow ≥ for Parameter.
+Select Current Fields -> QI\METOPC\2023230\T1850Z -> Pressure -- Pressure. - c.
 Under Unit, select hectoPascals - d.
-Click on Foreground Color box and select a yellow color.
+Click on Foreground Color box and select yellow.
 Click OK. - e.
 Click OK to close the Properties Dialog window. - 8.
 Save your new layout model. - a.
-In the Layout Model Editor, select File -> Save As.
-Enter PWinds for the Layout Model name.
-Click OK. - b.
-Close the Layout Model Editor window.
+In the Layout Model Editor, select File -> Save. - b.
+Close the Layout Model Editor window. - 9.
+Create the display. - a.

-- a.
 In the Fields panel of the Field Selector, select the Point Data field. - b.
 Select the Point Data Plot display type. - c.
 In the lower-right panel of the Field Selector, open the Layout Model tab.
-Click the down arrows and select PWinds <local>.
+Click the down arrows S and select PWinds <local>.
 Click Create Display.
 The default display is a world projection with wind barbs and pressures plotted.
 As you zoom in you will see more stations appear in the plot.